A Discovery of Witches (2018–…): Season 1, Episode 2 - Episode #1.2 - full transcript

 I need to get a book, Ashmole 782.

-Are you gonna give the book
+Are you going to give the book

 to the vampire?